Partille Municipality: Partille Cup

-The handball tournament Partille Cup was first launched in Partille in 1963, it was then played at Vallhamra Idrottsplats Vallhamra sports field.
-As the tournament grew in size it was partially, and later entirely moved to Gothenburg, where it is now played.
-Partille Cup is the world's greatest handball tournament for youths, in 2010 the tournament featured 1035 teams from 46 countries.
-The tournament is arranged annually during the first week of July by the Swedish handball club IK Sävehof from Partille.
+Partille Cup, arranged by IK Sävehof, is the world's largest handball tournament for youths.
+It was first launched in Partille in 1963, and was then played at Vallhamra Idrottsplats (Vallhamra sports field).
+As the tournament grew in size it was gradually moved to Gothenburg, where it is now played.
+The tournament is arranged annually during the first week of July, and in 2010 the tournament featured 1035 teams from 46 countries.

 Education

 Partille has several elementary schools including: